Understanding The Public Procurement Cycle: A Comprehensive Guide

 Transparency

 A transparent procurement process promotes trust and confidence among all parties involved.
-Suppliers are more likely to participate in competitions when they believe the process is fair and unbiased.
+Suppliers are likelier to participate in competitions when they believe the process is fair and unbiased.
 Citizens, as ultimate stakeholders, can scrutinise procurement decisions, ensuring accountability and preventing corruption.
 Ultimately, transparency enhances the legitimacy of public procurement and reinforces the democratic principles of governance.

 Competition